cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 ({{semantic-errors}}).
 For example, a strict decoder needs to have an API that reports an error (and does not return data) for a CBOR data item that contains any of the following:

+* a map (major type 5) that has more than one entry with the same key

 * a tag that is used on a data item of the incorrect type